-MOMA hosts the 7th edition of the CSEAR France conference
+MOMA is hosting the 7th CSEAR France Conference

-The 7th edition of the CSEAR (Center for Social and Environmental Accounting Research) France Congress took place on June 5 and 6.
-This event brought together experts in environmental and social accounting, providing a platform for exchanging innovative ideas, presenting research, and discussing possible future collaborations.
+The 7th CSEAR (Centre for Social and Environmental Accounting Research) France Conference took place on June 5 and 6.
+The event brought together experts in environmental and social accounting, providing a platform for exchanging innovative ideas, presenting research, and discussing potential future collaborations.

 WHAT IS THE CSEAR?

-The CSEAR (Center for Social and Environmental Accounting Research) is aresearch center based at the University of St Andrews Business School in Scotland.
+The CSEAR (Centre for Social and Environmental Accounting Research) is aresearch center based at the University of St Andrews School of Management in Scotland.
 It was established in the late 1980s and brings together researchers in social and environmental accounting (SEA) from many countries.

-CSEAR France, the satellite office of the research center in France, aims to encourage social and environmental research (SER), particularly in France, and to offer the French community greater visibility and a space for informal exchanges, stimulation, and promotion of these topics.
+CSEAR France, the research center’s satellite office in France, is dedicated to promoting social and environmental research (SEA), particularly in France, and to providing the French community with greater visibility as well as a space for informal exchange, discussion, and promotion of these topics.
 The French office is composed of:

 - Sophie Spring, Montpellier Management – University of Montpellier